microsoft/superbenchmark/docs/introduction.md

   * Provide comprehensive performance comparison between different existing hardware
   * Provide insights for hardware and software co-design

-It includes micro-benchmark for primitive computation and communication benchmarking, and model-benchmark to measure domain-aware end-to-end deep learning workloads.
+It provides micro-benchmark for primitive computation and communication benchmarking, as well as model-benchmark to measure domain-aware end-to-end deep learning workloads.

 ## Overview

-The following figure shows the capabilities provide by SuperBench core framework and its extension.
+The following figure shows the capabilities provided by SuperBench core framework and its extension.

 ![SuperBench Structure](./assets/architecture.png)